wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

         }

     ```
-    >This code calls the Azure storage APIs to create either a Blob or a queue entry.
+    > This code calls the Azure storage APIs to create either a Blob or a queue entry.
 Both of the functions are using the CompletableFuture async pattern so that the application doesn't have to wait for the operations to complete before continuing on.

 1. Now lets arrange for the controller that manages new incidents to call the Storage API.
 Open up
 `devCamp.WebApp.Controllers.IncidentController.java`.
-    Add a class variable for the storage service under the one for IncidentService:
+Add a class variable for the storage service under the one for `IncidentService`:
     ```java
     @Autowired
     private AzureStorageService storageService;
     ```
     Resolve the import for `AzureStorageService`.

-    Find the code inside the Create function:
+    Find the code inside the `Create` function:
     ```java
     if (fileName != null) {
     ```